 How you can access, change, or delete personally identifiable information?

 Deletion of data.
-Nearpod will store the information you provide to us for so long as you have an account with Nearpod or when you inform us in writing that the data are no longer necessary to complete the purpose for which it was collected, whichever is later.
-Please contact email@example.com to delete your account.
+Nearpod will store the information you provide to us for so long as you have an account with Nearpod or when you inform us in writing that the data are no longer necessary to complete the purpose for which they were collected, whichever is later.
+Please contact email@example.com to delete your account by using the email associated with the Nearpod Materials.
 We will respond to all requests promptly but no later than 14 days.
 If your Educator Nearpod Account is part of a school or district account managed by an Institution administrator, then the request should be made to the Institution administrator to delete the account.

 Accessing and correcting personal information.
 You can contact us to access or correct any personally identifiable information that we have collected from you by sending an e-mail to firstname.lastname@example.org.
 Please include your username and e-mail address so that we can better assist you with your inquiry or request.
 Please be advised that: (i) requesting the removal of, or not providing personally identifiable information may result in the termination, removal, or blocking of your account, registration, or access to the Nearpod Materials; and (ii) changing personally identifiable information may affect your use of the Nearpod Materials including the correctness of any results.
 Once you request a change of your personally identifiable information or your account, we can give you no assurances that such information or account may be retrieved or reopened in the future.
 We will respond to all requests promptly but no later than 14 days.

-Schools and District deletion of data.
-For school and district users, if a school or district account ceases to exist, the individual teacher accounts will be disassociated with the master account and downgraded to a Nearpod Silver account.
+Institution deletion of data.
+For Institution users, if an Institution account ceases to exist, the individual teacher accounts will be disassociated with the master account and downgraded to a Nearpod Silver account.
 Any lessons stored in the user’s “My Library” will be deleted if they take up more than the allocated storage space provided to Silver users.
 Additionally, all student reports associated with lessons will be deleted.
 Additionally, Institution account administrators have the ability to impersonate an individual Educator Nearpod User account under their master account and are able to download the reports if the teacher user is no longer a member of the school or district.

 How to access your data.
-Teacher-users (or admins for the associated accounts) can access their data by ether (i) sending an email to email@example.com; or (ii) logging into their Nearpod account and downloading the reports from each lessons launched as a PDF or CSV file.
-Once downloaded, these reports can be saved on a local drive or cloud hosted drive.
+Teacher-users (or admins for the associated accounts) can access their data by either (i) sending an email to email@example.com; or (ii) logging into their Nearpod account and downloading the reports from each lesson launched as a PDF or CSV file.

 How do we enforce this Policy?